 Use Let's Encrypt Certificates

-• Updated on Jan 08, 2024
+• Updated on May 31, 2024

 Overview

-Banyan provides three options to specify the TLS server certificate used for your Hosted Websites:
+SonicWall Cloud Secure Edge (CSE) provides three options to specify the TLS server certificate used for your Hosted Websites:

-2. Custom Certificates - You may procure and upload your own Public or Private CA issued server certificate onto the Access Tier VMs in lieu of using the Banyan PKI, via our Custom Certificates capability.
+2. Custom Certificates - You may procure and upload your own Public or Private CA issued server certificate onto the Access Tier VMs in lieu of using the CSE PKI, via our Custom Certificates capability.
 This option enables you to use default-browser-trusted certificates but requires additional configuration and ongoing management of the certificates.

 How It Works

-Banyan leverages Let’s Encrypt and the ACME protocol to configure the Access Tier and the Cloud Command Center to automatically obtain browser-trusted certificates from a Public CA without any human intervention.
+CSE leverages Let’s Encrypt and the ACME protocol to configure the Access Tier and the Cloud Command Center to automatically obtain browser-trusted certificates from a Public CA without any human intervention.

 A key element of the ACME protocol is a domain validation procedure which allows infrastructure software to obtain certificates without user interaction.
-In Banyan, this procedure is called Domain Registration.
-Once your domain is registered via the Banyan Command Center, we facilitate procurement and management of TLS server certificates that auto-renew every 90 days (or sooner).
+In CSE, this procedure is called Domain Registration.
+Once your domain is registered via the Command Center, we facilitate procurement and management of TLS server certificates that auto-renew every 90 days (or sooner).
 Read more about how Let’s Encrypt works at the Let’s Encrypt tutorial.

 Steps